sqz-xy/gad-sdk/docs_sphinx/longform/example-static-aiding-no-boost.rst

 Static Aiding (No Boost)
 ########################

-The simplest example of Generic Aiding comes in the form of static aiding.
+The is a simplified version of :ref:`staticaidingexample`, which can be used when Boost is not available.
+Since the socket functionality in this SDK is based on Boost, the socket functionality must be replaced by users with their chosen socket implementation.
 The full source code for this example can be found in `/examples/gal/static-aiding-no-boost.cpp`.

-In this example, position, velocity, and attitude data is sent to an OxTS INS in real time.

 Recommended prior reading: